Practice Management: Maximize the Tax Deduction You’re Forgetting

 What IRS form do you need to complete for Section 179?

 You will need to complete Part 1 (Election to Expense Certain Property) of the 2018 IRS Form 4562 to claim your deduction for Section 179 and attach the form to your tax return.
-Note: The 2018 form is not yet available from the IRS.

 Important Reminder: You must keep detailed records of any software, equipment, and personal tangible property you leased or purchased during the year, including where you purchased the property, the date you started using it, and all costs associated with the purchase (such as shipping, setup, etc.).